matter-labs/era-contracts/docs/bridging/bridgehub/bridgehub.md

 ### Limitations of custom base tokens in the first release

 zkSync Era uses ETH as a base token.
-Upon creation of an ST other chains may want to use their own custom base tokens.
+Upon creation of an ZKChain other chains may want to use their own custom base tokens.
 Note, that for the first release all the possible base tokens are whitelisted.
 The other limitation is that all the base tokens must be backed 1-1 on L1 as well as they are solely implemented with `L2BaseToken`  contract.
 In other words:

 - No custom logic is allowed on L2 for base tokens
 - Base tokens can not be minted on L2 without being backed by the corresponding L1 amount.

 If someone wants to build a protocol that mints base tokens on L2, the option for now is to “mint” an infinite amount of those on L1, deposit on L2 and then give those out as a way to “mint”.
 We will update this in the future.

-## General architecture and initialization of SharedBridge for a new ST
+## General architecture and initialization of SharedBridge for a new ZKChain

 Once the chain is created, its L2AssetRouter will be automatically deployed upon genesis.
 You can read more about it in the Chain creation flow (FIXME: link).